ZaccWu/ZaccWu.github.io/_pages/about.md

 - **Ziyue Wu**, Yiqun Zhang, Xi Chen\*.
 (2024).
 What if Social Bots Be My Friends?
 Estimating Causal Effect of Social Bots Using Counterfactual Graph Learning.
 57th ***Hawaii International Conference on Systems Sciences (HICSS)***.

 **Working Papers**
-- Uncovering the Long-tail: A Graph Representation Learning Approach for Product Recommendation, with Xi Chen, Ruijin Jin. ***Paper preparing for submission***.
+- Uncovering the Long-tail: Market Membership-Aware Bipartite Graph Learning for Product Recommendation, with Xi Chen, Ruijin Jin. ***Paper preparing for submission***.

 - Do Your Ties Affect Your Traits?
 A Graph Representation Learning Approach for Estimating Casual Peer Influence, with Xi Chen. ***Paper preparing for submission***.